 Al-Shadhbakhtiyya madrasa is one of the earliest preserved Ayyubid madrasas.
-It was build by Jamal al-Din Shadbakht, a freed slave of Nur al-Din in 1193.
+It was built by Jamal al-Din Shadbakht, a freed slave of Nur al-Din Mahmud b.
+Zangi in 1193.
 The madrasa is situated about 200m west of the citadel.
 Its plan is organized around a central rectangular courtyard that is wrapped by a tripartite prayer hall on the south side, a large iwan on the north side and multiple cells on the east side.
 The west wing has disappeared due to a 19th century extension of a vaulted bazaar that wraps around the building itself from three sides.
-Other than this developed asymmetry, the madrasa's plan is a traditional one that is repeated in both al-Kamiliya madrasa and al- Firdows madrasa.
-The shrine of Sheikh Maruf, after whom the building was renamed, is located in the second tripartite prayer hall on the northeastern corner of the madrasa.
+Other than this developed asymmetry, the madrasa's plan is a traditional one that is repeated in both Madrasa al-Kamiliyya and Madrasa al-Firdaws.
+The shrine of Shaykh Ma'ruf, after whom the building was renamed, is located in the second tripartite prayer hall on the northeastern corner of the madrasa.

 Tabbaa, Yasser.
-1997.
-Constructions of Power and Piety in Medieval Aleppo.
-The Pennsylvania State University: The Pennsylvania State University Press.
-134.
+Constructions of Power and Piety in Medieval Aleppo, 134.
+University Park, PA: The Pennsylvania State University Press, 1997.